marcmontecalvo/vulpinemsp.com/src/posts/2025-11-12-holiday-cyber-scams/2025-11-12-holiday-cyber-scams.md

 - **Don't Click Unexpected Links:** The safest rule is to never click a tracking link in an email or text you didn't specifically request.
 - **Check Independently:** If you're worried about a delivery, go directly to the carrier's official website (like UPS or FedEx) and enter your official tracking number there.

+{% imageRight "./smishing_scam.png", "Fake SMS text claiming a package delivery delay." %}
+Fake texts and emails can be convincing - think before you click!
+{% endimageRight %}

 #### 4. Gift Card and Urgent Payment Scams